-Staff costs as a percentage of income have fallen during the year due to economies of scale realised as the Trust has grown and due to the addition of two primary academies that have a lower staff cost as a percentage of income.
+Staff costs as a percentage of income have increased during the year due to the addition of four new primary academies and due to increases to pay scales as a result of high levels of inflation.

 After making appropriate enquiries, the board of trustees has a reasonable expectation that the Academy Trust has adequate resources to continue in operational existence for the foreseeable future.
-For this reason it continues to adopt the going concern basis in preparing the financial statements.
+For this reason they continue to adopt the going concern basis in preparing the financial statements.
 Further details regarding the adoption of the going concern basis can be found in the Accounting Policies.